The-SLIDE-Project/The-SLIDE-Project.github.io/_posts/2024-10-17-field-report-october-2024.md

 Seismic methods are the most hands-on form of the send-a-wave-down-and-measure-the-reflection principle.
 We used a hammer and plate method, which consists of literally hitting a plastic plate with a sledgehammer to create a vibrational wave, which reflects off subsurface interfaces and comes back up to be measured on instruments called 'geophones' at the surface.
 We deployed geophones every 2m over over stretches of 200m, and the difference in time between the vibrational waves arriving at one geophone relative to the next can give us a lot of information about the location and geometry of subsurface interfaces such as the glacier bed.

-We spent x days running seismic surveys in x different locations, deliberately targeting the centre, margin and outside of 'Lake' 1 so that we can compare the data collected between those locations and determine if there are any significant differences in bed properties.
+We spent $ days running seismic surveys in 3 different locations, deliberately targeting the centre, margin and outside of 'Lake' 1 so that we can compare the data collected between those locations and determine if there are any significant differences in bed properties.

 ## Passive seismics: node to self